2019 Renewable Energy Fair + Workshops

 Building on the success of the springtime EcoLiving Fair + Workshops, the Renewable Energy Fair + Workshops was made possible with funding from Alberta Environment and Parks' "Community Environmental Action" grant program!

-Tentatively scheduled for Saturday, September 21 at Red Deer College - Cenovus Learning Common (room 2909)
+2019's event is scheduled for Saturday, October 26 from 10am to 5pm at Red Deer College - Cenovus Learning Common (room 2909)